-An above-ground pool can offer summertime fun and relief from the heat, but only if the water is free from harmful algae and bacteria that can ruin a pool’s appearance, throw off its pH, and present a health hazard.
-The best way to ensure a pool’s water remains crystal clear is with the proper pool chemicals as well as a water filter that can remove particles.
-Above-ground water filters are offered in three types: sand, cartridge, and diatomaceous earth.
-The most powerful above-ground filters can treat 3,000 gallons of water per hour, making them capable of cleaning pools up to 24,000 gallons.
+An above-ground pool can offer summertime fun and a relief from the heat, but only if the water is free from harmful algae and bacteria.
+Above-ground water filters are offered in three types: sand, cartridge, and diatomaceous earth, to keep your pool water clear.
+The best above-ground filters can treat 3,000 gallons of water per hour, making them capable of cleaning pools up to 24,000 gallons.

 - BEST FOR SMALL POOLS: Intex Krystal Clear Cartridge Filter Pump

 - BEST FOR LARGE POOLS: Hayward W3EC50AC Perflex D.E.
 Pool Filter

 - EASIEST TO USE: Intex 28635EG Krystal Clear Cartridge Filter Pump